Chris Gambol

-Christopher Hughes Gambol (born September 14, 1964) is an American former professional football offensive lineman who played three seasons in the National Football League (NFL) with the Indianapolis Colts, San Diego Chargers, Detroit Lions and New England Patriots.
-He was selected by the Colts in the third round of the 1987 NFL draft after playing college football at the University of Iowa.
+Christopher Hughes Gambol (born September 14, 1964) is an American former professional football player who was an offensive lineman for three seasons in the National Football League (NFL) with the Indianapolis Colts, San Diego Chargers, Detroit Lions and New England Patriots.
+He was selected by the Colts in the third round of the 1987 NFL draft after playing college football for the Iowa Hawkeyes.

 Early life

 Christopher Hughes Gambol was born on September 14, 1964, in Pittsburgh, Pennsylvania.
 He attended Oxford High School in Oxford, Michigan, and played defensive end on the football team.
 He also participated in track and field in high school, garnering all-state recognition in the shot put and setting the school record with a throw of 157’4” in the discus.
 Gambol graduated from Oxford in 1982.
 He was a charter member of the Oxford High School Athletic Hall of Fame in 2010.

 College career

-Gambol was a member of the Iowa Hawkeyes football team from 1983 to 1986 and a two-year letterman from 1985 to 1986.
+Gambol was a member of the Hawkeyes at the University of Iowa from 1983 to 1986 and a two-year letterman from 1985 to 1986.
 He was originally recruited to Iowa as a tight end after being noticed by head coach Hayden Fry at an Iowa Hawkeye summer camp in 1982, but eventually switched to offensive line.
 Gambol was also a four-year letterman for the track team, participating in the shot put and discus, and was the Big Ten Conference shot put champion during the 1987 outdoor track season.
-He graduated form Iowa with a Bachelor of Business Administration in finance in 1986 and a Master of Business Administration in 1991.
+He graduated from Iowa with a Bachelor of Business Administration in finance in 1986 and a Master of Business Administration in 1991.